Persistent homology for low-complexity models: Overview of Persistent Homology

-The (multiplicative) {\em interleaving distance} between two persistence modules $\U$ and $\V$ is the infimum among the $\e$ such that an additive $\e$-interleaving exists, and the multiplicative interleaving distance is the smallest $c$ such that a multiplicative $c$-interleaving exists.
+The same definition applies to the persistence modules associated to a simplicial filtration.
+The (multiplicative) {\em interleaving distance} between two persistence modules is the smallest $c$ such that a multiplicative $c$-interleaving exists.
 One similarly defines an additive interleaving by replacing $\alpha/c$ and $c\alpha$ with $\alpha-\e$ and $\alpha+\e$.
-Note that a multiplicative interleaving is an additive interleaving on a logarithmic scale.
+A multiplicative interleaving is an additive interleaving on a logarithmic scale.

 The following Lemma from~\cite{sheehy2014persistent} reduces the task of finding an interleaving of persistence modules to that of establishing inequalities for smallest enclosing balls.
 Recall the notation $\rho(S)$ for the radius of a smallest enclosing ball of $S$.